-Freed-Hardeman University provides a liberal arts education for undergraduate students through its general education and general degree requirements.
+Freed-Hardeman University provides a liberal arts education for undergraduate students through its liberal arts core and degree programs.
 Courses are offered by ten academic departments organized into five colleges-Arts and Sciences, Biblical Studies, Business, Education and Behavioral Sciences, and the Honors College.